ceph/ceph-ansible/README-MULTISITE.md

 `rgw_zonesecondary` specifies that the zone will be a secondary zone in a zonegroup.
 Both `rgw_zonemaster` and `rgw_zonesecondary` need to be defined.
 They cannot have the same value.

+A secondary zone pulls a realm in order to sync data to it.

 Finally, The variable `rgw_zone` is set to "default" to enable compression for clusters configured without rgw multi-site.
 If multisite is configured `rgw_zone` should not be set to "default".

+For more defail information on multisite please visit: https://docs.ceph.com/docs/master/radosgw/multisite/

 # Deployment Scenario #1: Single Realm & Zonegroup with Multiple Ceph Clusters